Features

 html5 javascript scheduler spring boot java event colors

-Now, we let users change the color of the event using a context menu.
+Now, we will let users change the color of the event using a context menu.

-First, we define the context menu using contextMenu property:
+First, we define a new context menu using the contextMenu property:

 <script>